-A barium swallow looks at the inside of the food pipe (oesophagus) or stomach.
+A barium swallow looks at the inside of the oesophagus or stomach.
 You can’t eat or drink for a few hours before the test.
 In the X-ray room you drink the barium liquid.
-You may have X-rays taken as you drink the barium and when it is the stomach.
+You may have X-rays taken as you drink the barium and when it is in the stomach.
 After the test some people feel sick for a short time and are constipated for a few days.
 You may have white poo (stools) to begin with, but this will go back to normal once the barium is out of your system.

-A barium enema looks at the lower bowel (colon) and back passage (rectum).
+A barium enema looks at the large bowel (colon) and back passage (rectum).
 The day before the test you take medicine to empty the bowel.
 On the day of the test you should not eat or drink anything.
 To have the test you lie on the couch in the X-ray room.
-The radiographer puts the barium into the bowel using an enema.
+The radiographer puts the liquid barium into the bowel using an enema.
 They then take the X-rays.
 The radiographer may tilt the couch while you have the X-rays to help spread the barium through your bowel.
-After the test you may be constipated and your stool may be white at first.
+After the test you may be constipated and your stools may be white at first.
 To try to prevent constipation, you should drink plenty.

 The time it takes for the test results to come through can vary.
-Contact your doctor if you haven’t heard anything after a couple of weeks.
+Contact your doctor's secretary or GP if you haven’t heard anything after a couple of weeks.

 Barium does not do you any harm and passes through your digestive system.
 A barium swallow may make you feel sick.
 Over the couple of days following the test, the barium may cause mild constipation.
 Drinking plenty may help to prevent this.
-You will also have white stools (bowel motions) the first couple of times you go to the toilet.
+You will also have white poo (stools) the first couple of times you go to the toilet.

-This is the name for the test that looks at the food pipe (gullet or oesophagus) and stomach.
+This is the name for the test that looks at the oesophagus and stomach.
 You can't eat or drink for a few hours before the test.
 Usually, your doctor will ask you not to eat or drink after midnight the night before, but the exact time depends on the time of your test.
 They will tell you if you need to stop taking any medication before the test.

 This test takes around 20 minutes.
-You can go home as soon as the test is over.
+You can go home as soon as it is over.
 Before you leave, you may want to check with the doctor about what to do if you have constipation following the test.
 Some people feel a bit sick after a barium swallow.
 This should get better as the barium passes through your system.

 You have a barium enema if your doctor wants to look at the inside of your bowel.
 Most people find this test a little undignified and a bit embarrassing, but it should not be too uncomfortable.